Xocas17/OpenFlowSDN/README.md

 ```

-This is the main difference from the main project, I analize the packet incoming, if it is an IPV4 packet, I get its source and destination IP address and then I just call the function add_flow, assigning these addreses to the msg, installing like this, **just 1** inter-switch rule in the respective switch.
+This is the main difference from the main project, I analize the packet incoming, if it is an IPV4 packet, I get its source and destination IP addresses and then I just call the function add_flow, assigning these addreses to the msg, installing like this, **just 1** inter-switch rule in the respective switch.
 ```python
 def add_flow(ev,ipsrc,ipdst):
 	inport=0